 - Good for the NFIP increase the number of policies in the program

 Why is the rating system being overhauled?

 “The intent of 2.0 is risk transparency and ease of rating,” Patty Templeton-Jones, President of Wright Flood explained.
 “This will help people in all areas to better identify their risk.
 It will also make rating much easier.”

 When will rates actually be changing?

-Will go into effect in October of 2020, likely beginning with single family homes initially.
+FEMA has delayed its revamping of the flood risk rating structure until October 2021.Under the new postponement, the revamped rating system will go into effect in October of 2021 for all policy types.
 Further rating specifics are, as of yet, unknown and still subject to change leading up to that point.